OutSystems/docs-product/src/ref/apis/auto/system-actions.md

 ### ActivitySetGroup { #ActivitySetGroup }

-Limit a Human Activity visibility and handling to end-users who belong to a specific group.
+Limit a Human Activity visibility and handling to end users who belong to a specific group.

 *Inputs*